 Ain't No Mo' on Broadway Information

-Following a world premiere at The Public Theater in 2019, Ain't No Mo' will open on Broadway in fall 2022.
+Following a world premiere at The Public Theater in 2019, Ain't No Mo' will opens on Broadway in fall 2022.
 With Ain't No Mo', Jordan E. Cooper becomes the youngest Broadway playwright of all time at 27 years old.
-Check back for information on Ain't No Mo' tickets on New York Theatre Guide.
+Get Ain't No Mo' tickets on New York Theatre Guide.

 The first vignette is set on November 4, 2008, the day after Barack Obama was elected president, and the Black ensemble lays their "Brother 'Righttocomplain'" to rest at an extravagant funeral that symbolizes promise.
 But the subsequent vignettes deal with how that hope was walked back — and the grievances represented by "right-to-complain" resurrected" — following the election of Donald Trump in 2016.
 A flight attendant named Peaches, who oversees Flight 1619, guides the audience through this satirical play, which calls out people of all races in its exploration of systemic racism in America.